Listen to this article

 Analysis process:

-- Business model: Traditional retail, struggling with e-commerce
+- Business model: Traditional retail, getting crushed by e-commerce

 - Financial health: Declining revenue, shrinking margins, high debt